Note: snapshots are not currently supported for macOS virtual machines running on Apple silicon Mac computers.

 - Start Parallels Desktop and the virtual machine in which you want to create the snapshot.

-On Mac menu bar find Parallels logo > choose Actions > Take snapshot.
+On Mac menu bar, click Actions > Take snapshot.

 Revert to a Snapshot

-- On Mac menu bar find Parallels logo > choose Actions > Revert to Snapshot.
+On the Mac menu bar, click Actions > Revert to Snapshot.

 Delete a Snapshot

-- In the appeared Snapshots Manager menu choose the snapshot you want to delete > click Delete.
+3. In the Snapshots Manager menu, select the snapshot you want to delete > click Delete.

-Finish the removal operation by choosing Yes in the appeared confirmation message.
+4. Finish the removal operation by selecting Yes in the appeared confirmation message.

 The SmartGuard functionality allows you to automate snapshots' creation.